ricardodpcosta/ScholarPy/README.md

 ## Workflow

-The general workflow in ScholarPy is as follows (also check the examples):
+A typical workflow within ScholarPy is as follows (check the examples):

 1. Run `scholarpy-search-links` to collect public scholarly CV links (currently supporting **ORCID** and **CienciaVitae**).